See index to all the chapters for Putting Out the Planetary Fire

 Investments in Energy Efficiency

 Founded in 1977, the Alliance to Save Energy is “a nonprofit, bipartisan alliance of business, government, environmental and consumer leaders working to expand the economy while using less energy.
 Our mission is to promote energy productivity worldwide.”
+Its recommendations include:

 - Deploying energy-efficient technologies in end-use facilities and in power generation distribution can counteract the increased demand for and decreased output of power plants due to higher temperatures;